 Understand how much money you need to raise this year to progress towards your mission, balancing that out with results from the past.
 Make sure to set a timeline for these goals.

-10 Different Types of Fundraising (Including Pros and Cons)
+10 Different Types of Fundraising Methods (Including Pros and Cons)

 - Direct Mail